 Although the Materials Science and Engineering Department offers no degrees at the undergraduate level, undergraduate students study the basic concepts associated with the engineering properties of materials in undergraduate courses taught by the Materials Science and Engineering faculty.
-In addition, the College offers a minor in materials science, and all engineering departments offer senior projects concerned with the properties of materials.
-These technical elective courses are strongly recommended for students intending later to pursue Master's or Doctoral degrees in Materials Science and Engineering.
+In addition, the department offers a minor in materials science and engineering.
+All engineering departments offer senior projects concerned with the properties of materials.
+These technical elective courses are strongly recommended for students intending later to pursue Master's or Doctoral degrees in Materials Science and Engineering